vuejs/awesome-vue/README.md

   - [Atiiv](https://atiiv.com) An app aimed for personal trainers and their clients.
   - [Statamic](https://statamic.com)
-  - [Embalses!](http://embalses.azurewebsites.net/) A tool to report water dam level using the U.S. Geological Survey
+  - [Embalses!](http://embalses.azurewebsites.net/) A tool to report water dam level using the U.S. Geological Survey database.
-  - [Citymoods](http://citymoods.cc) Track the pusle of your city.
-See the moods of its tweets database.
   - [TravelMap](http://clem.travelmap.fr) A simple way for travellers to create a blog based on a Map
   - [movienote.org](http://movienote.org) A app which help users maintaining a list about what movie they have watched.